kubevirt/user-guide/docs/latest_release_notes.md

 - [PR #4177][maiqueb] Use vishvananda/netlink instead of songgao/water to create tap devices.
 - [PR #4092][stu-gott] Allow specifying nodeSelectors, affinity and tolerations to control where KubeVirt components will run
 - [PR #3927][ArthurSens] Adds new metric kubevirt_vmi_memory_unused_bytes
-- [PR #3493][vladikr] virtIO-FS is being added as experimental, protected by a feature-gate that needs to be enabled in the kubevirt config by the administrator
+- [PR #3493][vladikr] virtio-fs is being added as experimental, protected by a feature-gate that needs to be enabled in the kubevirt config by the administrator
 - [PR #4193][mhenriks] Add snapshot.kubevirt.io to admin/edit/view roles
 - [PR #4149][qinqon] Bump kubevirtci to k8s-1.19
 - [PR #3471][crobinso] Allow hiding that the VM is running on KVM, so that Nvidia graphics cards can be passed through
 - [PR #4115][phoracek] Add conformance automation and manifest publishing
 - [PR #3733][davidvossel] each PRs description.
 - [PR #4082][mhenriks] VirtualMachineRestore API and implementation
-- [PR #4154][davidvossel] Fixes issue with Serivce endpoints not being updated properly in place during KubeVirt updates.
+- [PR #4154][davidvossel] Fixes issue with Service endpoints not being updated properly in place during KubeVirt updates.
 - [PR #3289][vatsalparekh] Add option to run only VNC Proxy in virtctl
 - [PR #4027][alicefr] Added memfd as default memory backend for hugepages.
 This introduces the new annotation kubevirt.io/memfd to disable memfd as default and fallback to the previous behavior.
 - [PR #3612][ashleyschuett] Adds `customizeComponents` to the kubevirt api